xlladdins/xll/docs/Excel4MacrosH-P.md

 command to add addressing or subject information to a workbook that you want to send to another user.

-**Note   **This function is available on Macintosh computers with Microsoft Excel and Apple PowerTalk only.
+**Note&nbsp;&nbsp;&nbsp;**This function is available on Macintosh computers with Microsoft Excel and Apple PowerTalk only.

 **Syntax**